justinsgithub/prisma-generator-next/generator/README.md

 }
 ```

-It will generate the following files, as well as a `pages/api/pgen/${model}` for each model
+...it will generate the following files

-5- edit the generated files as needed
+4. edit the generated files as needed

 WARNING: certain files should be thought of as "read-only", as they will be regenerated every time `prisma generate` is ran.
 Any changes to the "read-only" files would be lost, files clarify if they are okay to modify at the top.